YashpalAhlawat/Docker-For-Beginner/README.md

 # Docker-For-Beginner

 It is a repository for simple commands to start with Docker.
+All commands written here based on macos cli.
+In windows touch, vim, etc. commands will not work but all docker related commands are working as expected with same syntax.

 ## Docker Architecture